dockersamples/labspace-container-supported-development/docs/02-running-a-containerized-database.md

     The `-f` flag will stop the database before removing the container.

-5. Use the following command to share the schema files from your workspace into the container (this is called bind mounting):
+5. Use the following command to share the schema files from your workspace into the container with a bind mount:

     ```bash
     docker run -d --name=postgres \